The Bankrate promise

 Types of tobacco that life insurance companies care about

-To get life insurance, nicotine tests are common.
-But life insurance companies don’t just test for nicotine.
+To get life insurance, you’re often required to take a medical exam, which may include a test for nicotine.
+But life insurance companies don’t just test for nicotine during the exam.
 Cotinine is an alkaloid found in the body after nicotine is metabolized, so it’s an indicator of nicotine use.
-So if you’re wondering about a cotinine test, life insurance providers will probably look for it.
+If you’re wondering about getting a cotinine test, life insurance providers will probably look for it.

 Life insurance companies care about all types of tobacco use, including:

 Life insurance underwriting classifies applicants as being either a tobacco risk or non-tobacco risk.
-Smokers who use cigarettes regularly are considered high risk to insure, so you’ll definitely be classified as a tobacco risk if you apply for life insurance as a cigarette smoker.
+Smokers who use cigarettes regularly are considered high risk to insure, so you’ll definitely be classified as a tobacco risk if you apply for life insurance as a current cigarette smoker.

 If you only smoke cigars irregularly, some life insurance providers might cut you a break.
 But you can only smoke a few cigars a year.
-And many life insurers won’t make a distinction between occasional cigar use and regular cigarette use.
+And it’s possible that some life insurers won’t make a distinction between occasional cigar use and regular cigarette use.

 Life insurance providers generally don’t separate vaping from regular cigarette smoking.
 If you use e-cigarette or vaping products, expect that the provider will designate you a smoker, just like if you used traditional tobacco.